Mandate (politics): History

+Mandates can also be attributed to wider margins of victory in the electoral collage.

 Ancient Greece and the Roman Republic both incorporated ideas of citizenship in their governments that granted all men the right to participate in political decisions.
 In the post-classical era, the authority of a ruler was typically accepted without question and without consideration of the wishes of the people.
 Religious authority or the blessing of a deity was often invoked as justification for a ruler's power.
 The first ideas of a mandate for popular rule developed around the year 1500.
 These ideas began to see political implementation during the Age of Revolution, when monarchical rule was overthrown across many kingdoms through popular uprising.
 The French Revolution specifically invoked popular mandate as a necessary factor for political legitimacy.
 As modern electoral politics emerged, rulers came to seek legitimacy from popular mandate in individual constituencies.

-A recent example of asserting a mandate is US President Donald Trump promoting his 2024 victory as a mandate, though he failed to receive 50% of the popular vote.
+A recent example of asserting a mandate is US President Donald Trump promoting his 2024 victory as a mandate, though he received 49.8% of the popular vote.
 His 1.5 percentage point margin of victory in 2024 place it in the 20th percentile of presidential elections since 1828.
 Warren Harding's 1920 popular vote margin was +26.2 percentage points.